 Angelina grinned at Ginny.
 "Weren't you going to teach me that bat-bogey hex?"

-"Now, now!"
 George put his arm around Angelina.
-"Ginny's way too busy with Quidditch to be teaching you stuff like that.
-Aren't you?" he looked at his sister hopefully.
+"Now, now.
+Ginny is way too busy with Quidditch to be teaching you stuff like that.
+Aren't you?"
+He looked at his sister hopefully.

 "No way!"
-Harry, George, and Angelina cried at the same time, and all four of them laughed.
+Harry, George, and Angelina cried at the same time, and everyone laughed.

 "You are way too modest, Sis," George said.
-"The sports writer at the iProphet/i predicts that you'll be First Chaser, and he's supposed to have all kinds of inside information."
+"The Quidditch writer at the Prophet predicts that you'll be First Chaser, and he's supposed to have all kinds of inside information."

-"I know, I read that article," Ginny said dismissively.
+"I read that article," Ginny said, shaking her head.
 "Herbert Hailfellow, he's the worst Quidditch writer I ever read.
-I could write a better Quidditch piece with my eyes shut.
-He interviewed me and Ginger last December, remember?
+I could write a better piece with my eyes shut.
+He interviewed me and Ginger last December.
 All he wrote about was how nice we looked in our uniform robes.
 He's a bloody lecherous old git."

 "Blimey, I didn't realize you liked him that much," George said.

-At that moment the front door opened and two young witches walked in, obviously identical twins.
-They had curly, light brown hair; their complexions were fair and their blue eyes seemed to dance as they swept the dining room.
-They were wearing school robes sporting the Gryffindor colors and crest, but instead of regulation blouses and neck–ties, they wore tee shirts with the logo of Weasleys' Wizard Wheezes blazoned across their chests.
+The front door opened and two young witches walked in, obviously identical twins.
+They had curly, light brown hair; their complexions were fair, and their blue eyes danced as they swept the dining room.
+They were wearing school robes sporting the Gryffindor colors and crest, but instead of regulation blouses and neckties, they wore tee shirts with the logo of Weasleys' Wizard Wheezes blazoned across their chests.

-The twins were Emma and Claire Athair, Muggle–born sixth–years who had started at Hogwarts in Ginny's seventh year.
-They became fast friends with Harry and Ginny during that school year, and had also started working with George when he and Lee Jordan bought the old Zonko's building and re–opened it as a branch of the Diagon Alley joke shop.
-The girls distributed advertising and operated a small joke outlet in the sixth–year boys' dormitory in Gryffindor Tower.
-They were also Beaters on the Gryffindor Quidditch team, and their enthusiasm for the defense had led to Gryffindor's winning it's first two matches of the year by shutouts.
+The twins were Emma and Claire Athair, Muggle-born sixth-years who had started at Hogwarts in Ginny's seventh year.
+They became fast friends with her and Harry during that year, and had also started working with George when he and Lee Jordan bought the old Zonko's building and re-opened it as a branch of the Diagon Alley joke shop.
+The girls distributed advertising and operated a small joke outlet in the sixth-year boys' dormitory in Gryffindor Tower.

 They were standing right next to the table where Harry and Ginny sat with George and Angelina, and didn't notice them at first.
 But Emma glanced around and grinned.
 "Hey, Boss," she said to George.
 "Who's minding the shop?"